Documentation

 Terminology

-Minerals (₥) are the game currency.
+Minerals (₥) are the currency, generated by bases.
 A tick is one frame of the game loop.
 Grid cells are square tiles sized by GAME_CONFIG.gridSize.
-Plots are pre-defined building locations.
+Advanced units (Tank, Shade, Druid) require a Lab building.

 Spec